-If you have loved your job in 2020, you would probably be in the minority!
-Feeling overworked, underpaid and generally just ‘OVER IT’?
+If you have loved your job in 2021, you would probably be in the minority!
+Feeling overworked, underpaid, and generally just ‘OVER IT’?

-I am saddened to say that I have had more negative discussions about people’s satisfaction in their work this year than ever before.
-Sure, COVID-19 is likely a part of it, but I have seen a rapid decrease in discretionary effort and positivity about work over the last few years.
+I am saddened to say that I have had more negative discussions about people’s satisfaction with their work this year than ever before.
+Sure, the pandemic is likely a part of it, but I have seen a rapid decrease in discretionary effort and positivity about work over the last few years.
 I expect the plight for purpose, feeling disenfranchised with large corporate industries and the evolution of the triple bottom line are also likely causes.

-While the Australian economy has started to recover, it will be a little way off before pay, bonuses and resources are back to what they were a year ago.
+While the Australian economy has started to recover, it may be a little way off before pay, bonuses, and resources are back to what they were a few years ago.
 Therefore, you have 2 choices - you either find a new role or you create your own future.
-How would you feel starting 2021 in exactly the way you left 2020?!

-Analyse the angst– What is it that you don’t LOVE about your role?
+What is it that you don’t LOVE about your role?
 Think hard about the angst and break it down into responsibilities, leadership, strategy, stakeholders and ethics/values and then rate (out of 10) how you feel about each of them.
 Angst builds from small things over time and after a period of time, you feel quite unhappy about everything.
-It is likely only 2-3 smaller things which you can identify and change to really shift things for you.
+It is likely only 2-3 smaller things that you can identify and change to really shift things for you.

-Brené Brown talks a lot about the affects pf practicing gratitude here
+Brené Brown talks a lot about the effects of practising gratitude here

 Have you filled a bucket today?
 A 1st class children’s book, teaching about giving and taking energy as well as kindness, using the invisible bucket you take everywhere.
 It’s a useful guide to daily happiness and how showing appreciation and gratitude can make you feel.